Japan has several ‘cat islands’, but if you’re in Fukuoka there’s one quite close to you: Ainoshima.

 I mean, to be honest, I’d probably just walk if you can.

 There are a handful of ferry sailings a day.
-The summer and winter timetables are on the town website, thankfully a lot easier to understand than the bus!
-Each sailing takes about 20 minutes and costs 460 yen each way.
+Each sailing takes about 20 minutes and costs ¥460 each way.
 Buy tickets from a machine on the Shingu side and a little office on Ainoshima.
 Just make sure you get the last boat back, because (as far as I’m aware) there’s nowhere to stay on the island.